adarmaori/Brainfuck-2.0/README.md

 example snippets that copy the cell below the pointer 1 or 2 cells to the right.
 We can obviously add as many of these as we want, and thus create a sort of function with parameter, with the insertion looking like `{duplicate/N}` where N is the parameter.
 Again, this is a stupid and temporary way to do this, so don't count on it in the long term.

+## Guidelines
+Over the last few iterations of this project, I've gathered a few guidelines for writing clean brainfuck (yes, seriously).
+1. Keep your snippets in a single format.
+This Helped me a lot when Writing the example project.
+The format I settled on and recommend is to call a snippet when the pointer is on its first input, and the snippet should end with the pointer on the first of its outputs (for easy chaining).
+2. Non-destructive: Your snippets should not destroy the cells they consider inputs.
+I like to start all my snippets with a duplicate statement for each of the inputs so that I don't have to worry about losing them.
+If you do want to destroy the inputs after running the snippet on them, I recommend doing so after the snippet has run (now that I think about it, might be a good idea to add a "destroy" snippet that also copies the results of the last snippet).